comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

 infinite, i.e. we will develop an iterative method that converges in the limit `k\to\infty`.
-We should terminate the iterative method when `A_k` is sufficiently close to being upper triangular (which
+We should terminate the iterative method when `A_k` is sufficiently close to being upper triangular (which can be measured by checking some norm on the lower triangular part of `A` and stopping when it is below a tolerance).

 We should not be surprised by this news, since if the successive sequence were finite, we would have derived an explicit formula for